Assistant Professor of Finance, United States Naval Academy ~ F/A-18 Super Hornet Instructor & Weapon Systems Operator

 Academic Advising:

-Naval Postgraduate School LEAD Master in Leadership thesis advisor to Karah Jaeb, Greg Mcknight, and Harrison Rosenbaum.
+Naval Postgraduate School Master in Leadership Education and Development thesis advisor to Karah Jaeb, Greg Mcknight, and Harrison Rosenbaum.
 Thesis: Financial Literacy amongst Midshipmen and the 2024 Study of Midshipmen Financial Literacy.

 Extracurricular: